 2.1.3 Living Conditions in the Camps and the Political Attitudes of the Prisoners

-Most of the prisoners were housed in “Nissen huts,” which Neufeld and Watson described as “corrugated tin and wood structures.
+Most of the prisoners were housed in “Nissen huts”, which Neufeld and Watson described as “corrugated tin and wood structures”.
 Each hut housed up to 80 men, which were furnished with beds, tables, and benches.
 The authors note that prisoners were also offered recreational activities such as “sports, cards, chess, English lessons and educational opportunities” (see Neufeld & Watson 2013, p.
 38).

 The German POWs wore their uniforms, although there were often supply problems here due to the “textile shortage in the country” (cf. Wolff 1974, p.
 34).
 “Nazi Loyalists” were separated from the other prisoners and identified by a black marking on their clothing (cf. Neufeld & Watson 2013, p.
 38).
 For the most part, food supplies met the standards required by the Geneva Convention.
 A relatively wide variety of different foods and beverages were available to those captured, including bread, meat, cheese, potatoes, coffee, tea, and milk.
 This covered approximately 3300-3400 calories per day per man.
-According to the International Red Cross Committee, health care was also “always satisfactory” (see Wolff 1974, pp. 36-39).
+According to the International Red Cross Committee, health care was also “always satisfactory” (cf. Wolff 1974, pp. 36-39).

-In the first years of the war, German and Austrian POWs were not yet used as laborers in the country, although this was quite possible for the lower ranks according to the provisions of the Geneva Convention.
+In the first years of the war, German and Austrian POWs were not yet used as laborers in the country, although this was theoretically possible for the lower ranks according to the provisions of the Geneva Convention.
 The only limitation to be observed here was that the work intended for the prisoners must be neither “dangerous” nor “humiliating, or directly related to military operations.”
 Apart from the obvious benefit that the respective custodial power could derive from its prisoners, the work was also supposed to promote their general mental and physical health (cf. Davis 1977, p.
 626).
-The fact that German POWs were not yet used as a labor force, at least in the first years of the war, was due to several practical reasons.
+The fact that German POWs were not yet used as a labour force, at least in the first years of the war, was due to several practical reasons.
 First, because there were still relatively few German or Austrian prisoners overall and even fewer in Great Britain itself due to the deportation, so that the benefits might not even make up for the administrative effort (cf. Held, S. 2007, 55-57), and second, because there were unemployed people in the country who should be employed first (cf. Moore 1997, p.
 119).
-Secondly, the Germans were “hostile” to the united kingdom, in contrast to the Italians, who were employed as workers relatively early on.
-Churchill even went so far as to describe the Italians as “docile,” in stark contrast to the Germans, who were “regarded as ‘fanatical National Socialists'” (see Held 2007, pp. 55-57).
+Secondly, the Germans were supposedly “hostile” to the United Kingdom, in contrast to the Italians, who were employed as workers relatively early on.
+Churchill even went so far as to describe the Italians as “docile,” in stark contrast to the Germans, who were “regarded as ‘fanatical National Socialists'” (Held 2007, pp. 55-57).
 Moore justifies this view in part by the fact that the Italians, unlike the Germans, were never “seriously regarded as ‘the enemy’ by large sections of the public” (cf. Moore 2013, p.
 753).

 This view of the Germans as a dangerous adversary compared to the docile Italians was based in part on interrogations conducted with the prisoners since the beginning of the war, in which their attitude toward Britain was again described with the word “hostile.”
-This contrasted with the report of Major General Cyrus Brooks, who, after several interrogations of German conscripts, as well as German civilians in British custody, concluded that the main concern of most of them was to return home as quickly as possible to resume a normal life, even if this meant defeating Germany in the war.
+This contrasted with the report of Major General Cyrus Brooks, who, after several interrogations of German conscripts, as well as German civilians in British custody, concluded that the main concern of most of them was to return home as quickly as possible to resume a normal life, even if this meant German defeat in the war.
 Members of the Luftwaffe, on the other hand, including probably some Nazis, believed in a quick victory for Germany, even if in the case of Britain they hoped for an early peace, since the British were a “brother nation” that one did not want to fight.
 On the whole, the majority of the prisoners had not been much interested in politics, nor in the outcome of the war, even though “the socio-political achievements of National Socialism (so perceived)” turned many into supporters of the NSDAP.
 However, since this all-too-human image of German soldiers was not suitable for British propaganda of the dangerous German enemy, who had to be “fought with all means,” Cyrus’s report on these interrogations was not made available to the public (cf. Held 2007, p.60 f.).